 This concept (at Level 5) would constitute one Entrustable Professional Activity (EPA).
 An EPA is ‘a critical part of professional work that can be identified as a unit to be entrusted to a trainee once sufficient competence has been reached’.
 This would indicate whether one could trust the individual to perform the job and not whether he is just competent to do it.
 An EPA goes a level higher than the traditional 4th level of competence which is the ‘independence competency’.
 The key factor is Entrustment.
 The trainee is not only capable of tackling the particular procedures or units independently, but he can be trusted to do this by his tutors.

+EPAs integrate multiple CanMEDS roles, including Medical Expert, Communicator, Collaborator, Leader, Scholar, Health Advocate, and Professional.
+While procedural competence (Levels 1–5) is a prerequisite, entrustment decisions are additionally based on competencies such as communication, professionalism, teamwork, and patient safety.
+Thus, EPAs provide a holistic assessment of readiness for independent medical practice.

 It constitutes the 5th Grade of Competence.